comet-ml/comet-examples/integrations/model-training/pytorch/pytorch-mnist/README.md

 ## Documentation

-For more information on using and configuring Metaflow integration, please see: https://www.comet.com/docs/v2/integrations/ml-frameworks/pytorch/
+For more information on using and configuring the PyTorch integration, see: https://www.comet.com/docs/v2/integrations/ml-frameworks/pytorch/

 ## See it